Niederb/line_diff/README.md

 # line_diff

 ![Rust](https://github.com/Niederb/line_diff/workflows/build/badge.svg)
-Tool to make a diff between to single lines.
+Tool to compare two single lines of text.
 The intended use case is to compare long lines where parts are different or missing.
-Example comparison use cases:
+Example use cases:

 - long command lines with many arguments and flags
 - Compiler commands with many paths (with potentially different order)